How to Use Storytelling in Marketing

 We have all heard our fair share of four year olds yammering about the “mountain” that they climbed at the park that turned out to be nothing more than a small hill, or the old man and his tale of the enormous fish that he caught on the bay that hot summer day.
 Though these are obvious embellishments of true reality we still envisioned the small child hiking up the side of a great mountain in our minds or heard the struggles of the man as he wrestled the huge fish on his line.

-Great storytelling is a gift.
-A gift that if used properly can propel your nonprofit to unimaginable heights.
-It simply takes imagination, creativity and vision to bring your thoughts into the senses of your audience.
-If you can get someone to feel something, to envision something, to connect with the story you are telling then you have already developed a relationship with that person in their mind, whether they realize it or not.
+Great storytelling is a gift—a gift that, if used properly, can propel your nonprofit to unimaginable heights.
+It simply takes imagination, creativity, and vision to bring your thoughts into the senses of your audience.
+If you can get someone to feel something, envision something, and connect with the story you are telling, then you have already developed a relationship with that person in their mind, whether they realize it or not.

 Features of a Good Story